Funds see no silver bullet in short-selling ban

 They have been unimpressed with the euro zone efforts to tackle soaring funding costs for Europe's weakest economies with piecemeal policies like bond purchasing programmes that effectively threaten the vitality of its strongest members.

-"I can see the logic of why they are selling," Carl Astorria, global head of economics and asset strategy at Coutts, part of Britain's Royal Bank Scotland (RBS.L).
+"I can see the logic of why they are selling," Carl Astorria, global head of economics and asset strategy at Coutts, part of Britain's Royal Bank Scotland.

 "We have been underweight financials in Europe and financials globally for a long time and we don't yet want to get involved.
 We'll stay out and we can see why others would want to follow us in that," he said.